kicaj29/MongoDB/M201_MongoDB Performance/readme.md

   * COLLSCAN means that we do not use index and we are checking every document
 * `executionStats.totalDocsExamined` returns amount of documents that have been checked.
 * `executionStats.nReturned` amount of returned document.
 * `executionStats.totalKeysExamined` amount of examined indexed keys (number of index entries scanned).
+If it is greater than 0 we know that some index has been used.

 ### Create index and test it